Criminology and Criminal Justice BA (Hons)

 How you'll be assessed

-We'll assess you with a mixture of coursework and exams.
-Coursework includes essays, reflective reports and group and seminar presentations.
+We'll assess you through coursework, including essays, reflective reports and group and seminar presentations.
 You'll be given plenty of feedback to help you improve.
 You will also have the chance to complete a work-based learning module, where you'll be assessed on your practical work.
 In your final year, you'll complete a project based on your own independent research.

 More details will be included in the student handbook and module guides.
 You will always receive detailed feedback outlining your strengths and how you can improve.
 We aim to provide feedback on assessments within 15 working days, although you will receive immediate feedback following many of our face-to-face assessments.